To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Related Work

 \descr{Shuffling and DP-SGD.} To the best of our knowledge, there is limited prior work analyzing the privacy of DP-SGD with shuffling.
 Chua et al.~\cite{chua2024private} analyze a simplified version of DP-SGD, i.e., the Adaptive Batch Linear Query (ABLQ) mechanism.
-Although they do not present a theoretical upper bound for the ABLQ mechanism with shuffling, they consider pathological settings where ABLQ could leak more privacy when using shuffling instead of Poisson sub-sampling.
+Although they do not present a theoretical upper bound for the ABLQ mechanism with shuffling, they consider pathological settings where ABLQ could leak more privacy when using shuffling instead of Poisson subsampling.
 While they initially only consider a single epoch~\cite{chua2024private}, in follow-up work~\cite{chua2024scalable}, they extend their lower bound to multiple epochs.
 However, neither work directly analyzes DP-SGD or evaluates the gap in real-world parameter settings.

 Our work takes a different approach, empirically estimating the privacy leakage from DP-SGD using DP auditing.
 By doing so, we derive empirical privacy leakage estimates for real-world models trained using DP-SGD (Shuffle).
-We also focus on the impact of real-world considerations like threat models and variations on the shuffling procedure, which Chua et al.~\cite{chua2024private} mention would require more careful analysis but leave to future work.
+We also focus on the impact of real-world considerations like threat models and variations on the shuffling procedure.
+Overall, we believe that our work is orthogonal to~\cite{chua2024private} as our focus is on \emph{empirical} privacy estimation, whereas theirs is on \emph{theoretical} privacy analysis.